How much does a website cost in 2018?

 Figuring out the cost may actually be the easy part; the more difficult question is “who do you trust to build your website?”.
 Anyone that has hired a professional service company (building contractor, car repair, plumber, lawyer) knows how hard it is to find a trustworthy professional with a strong work ethic.
 Finding the right online agency for your business can be equally difficult.
 Performing your due diligence up front will be cost-effective in the long term.

 You’ve hired a design agency.
-How do you make website cost efficient and effective?
+How do you make a website cost-efficient and effective?

 First, estimate the level of creative design.